Photo Credit: Scott Langley

 Sr. Helen Prejean, author of Dead Man Walking, is a born story-teller and we are honored to have her speak about parts of her faith journey as it relates to social justice and activism.

-Registration is two part: Click on the button below to pay and complete the registration form below.
+Registration is two part: Click on the button below to pay and also complete the registration form – which is used for sending out Zoom invite.
 If you wish to pay by check, after filling out registration form, send your check to: Spirit of Sophia, P. O. Box #18, Harrods Creek, KY 40027

 Patrons who mention Spirit of Sophia will receive a 20% discount on RIVER OF FIRE On Becoming an Activist at locally owned, Carmichael’s Bookstore..